-2006 Suzuki Forenza
+2006 Suzuki Forenza Repair and Maintenance

 2006 Suzuki Forenza Problemscar wont start

 The head lights may stop working due to a failed connection at the multifunction head light switch.
 Our technicians tell us there is a harness connector repair kit available which should be installed in conjunction with dielectric grease to seal the connector.
 2004-2006 models have been recalled for low beam and daytime running light malfunctions.
 For more information on this recall, please click here»